nshiab/code-like-a-journalist/README.md

 To allow teachers and professors to reuse the course with their students, the content is released under the [Creative Commons Attribution 4.0 International Public License](https://creativecommons.org/licenses/by/4.0/?ref=chooser-v1).
 The only condition is to give appropriate credit with a link to the [website](https://www.code-like-a-journalist.com/) or its [code repository](https://github.com/nshiab/code-like-a-journalist).

-If you want to know when I'll start adding lessons, follow me on these platforms:
+If you want to know when I'll start adding lessons, subscribe to the [newsletter](https://mailchi.mp/0db676437a2f/code-like-a-journalist).

+You can also follow me on these platforms:

 - [GitHub](https://github.com/nshiab)
 - [Mastodon](https://vis.social/@naelshiab)